freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-197-investigating-the-behaviour-of-a-recursively-defined-sequence/index.md

 ---
-title: Problem 197: Investigating the behaviour of a recursively defined sequence
+title: Investigating the behaviour of a recursively defined sequence
 ---
 ## Problem 197: Investigating the behaviour of a recursively defined sequence